opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 -----------------------------
 .. c:function:: int FeatureEvaluator::calcCat(int featureIdx) const

-    Computes value of a categorical feature.
+    Computes the value of a categorical feature.

-    :param featureIdx: Index of feature whose value will be computed.
+    :param featureIdx: Index of the feature whose value is computed.

-Returns computed label of categorical feature, i.e. value from [0,... (number of categories - 1)].
+The function returns the computed label of a categorical feature, that is, the value from [0,... (number of categories - 1)].

 .. index:: FeatureEvaluator::create